GSA/modernization/pages/report/10-appendix-e.md

 U.S.C. § 9(a) (Census confidentiality statute); 18 U.S.C. § 2511
 (Wiretap Act); 6 U.S.C. § 151 (DHS’s Federal Intrusion Detection and
 Prevention System).
-Personnel operating consolidated network architectures and shared services described in this report will sometimes require access to such information.
+Personnel operating consolidated network architectures, commercial cloud, and shared services described in this report will sometimes require access to such information.
 Technical capabilities and administrative processes will need to be developed to enable compliance with the laws and regulations applicable to each type of information.
 This will require a significant role for SAOPs and agency privacy programs.

 ## Request for Information from Third Parties